-Go to http://www.bu.edu/library/research/collections to access eBooks and eJournals directly.
+Go to Collections to access eBooks and eJournals directly.

-If you have questions about library resources, go to http://www.bu.edu/library/help/ask-a-librarian to email the library or use the live-chat feature.
+If you have questions about library resources, go to Ask a Librarian: Help & FAQs to email the library or use the live-chat feature.

-To locate course eReserves, go to http://www.bu.edu/library/services/reserves.
+To locate course eReserves, go to Reserves.